adnanebk/ecommerce-spring-backend/README.md

 I have used jwt token with refresh token for authentication with the ability to connect with gmail and facebook ,

-For performance i have implemented hibernate caching and spring caching and used asynchronous on some methods to handle concurrent requests,
+For performance i have implemented hibernate caching and used asynchronous on some methods to handle concurrent requests,

 I have used swagger for ducumentation